Pace of Play / Ready Golf Policy

 Pace of play is important on the GolfWeek Junior Tour for several reasons:

-- We visit some of the best private and public golf courses in the Midwest.
-Keeping members and players at these courses that are playing behind us happy and playing at a reasonable pace helps us to be invited to come back to these top facilities.
+- Keeping members or players at these courses behind us happy and playing at a reasonable pace helps us get invited back to these top facilities.

 - Slow play can negatively affect players and their scores if they have to wait between shots.